Proper rainbow saturation for trees: Introduction

 In particular, $\prsat(n,P_k)=n+O(1)$ for all $k \ge 5$, and $\prsat(n,P_5)=n-1$ for infinitely many $n$. \end{corollary}

 In light of Theorem~\ref{thm:caterpillar}, one may wonder whether the condition on the degree of $v_{\ell}$ in $T_{k,\ell}$ is necessary, or simply an artefact of the proof.
 The following theorem resolves this question (in a stronger sense) and tells us that it would not be possible to prove an upper bound of the form in Theorem~\ref{thm:caterpillar} with $d(v_{\ell}) > 2$.
-Let the \emph{diameter} of a graph $G$ be $\max\{d_G(u,v): u,v \in V(G)\}$.

 \begin{restatable}{theorem}{catcon} Let $T$ be a tree with diameter $\ge 4$.
 Suppose that every vertex of degree $2$ in $T$ has no leaf neighbours.
 Let $w_0,\ldots,w_t$ be a longest path in $T$ such that the internal vertices $w_1,\ldots,w_{t-1}$ each have degree $2$ in $T$.
 Let $r:= \max\{t,2\}$.
 Then